piggybak/piggybak/README.md

         mount Piggybak::Engine => '/checkout', :as => 'piggybak'" to config/routes

+* Add acts_as_variant to any model that will become a sellable item.

+        class Product < ActiveRecord::Base
+          acts_as_variant
+        end

 * You must include jquery_ujs in your application.js file in to get the remove item from cart functionality to work.

         //= require jquery_ujs